buildingbeautifuluis/buildingbeautifuluis.github.io/03-Chapter-3-Information-Architecture.md

 - logins; and
 - footers.

+Imagine you had to include a form on a website you were creating. **Pattern Tap was useful for seeing design patterns for forms that others had designed to address this particular problem.** As Smith put it:

+> Pattern Tap is here to satisfy and encourage the inspiration needs of my interface design peers.
+We aspire to be the one stop pattern shop for your next inspiration need.

-Imagine you had to include a form on a website you were creating. **Pattern Tap was useful for seeing design patterns for forms that others had designed to address this problem. **As with my note of caution about Dribbble in Chapter 2, the intention of **Pattern Tap wasn’t to provide designs to raid for aesthetics like a Viking, it was to provide different ways of tackling a problem – patterns – that designers could learn principles from**.
+As with my note of caution about the use of Dribbble in Chapter 2, the intention of **Pattern Tap wasn’t to provide designs to raid for aesthetics like a Viking, it was to provide different ways of tackling a design problem – using patterns – that designers could learn principles from**.

-_/* What I’m trying to say here (and need to be clear on) is that Pattern Tap was about design principles – methods, approaches… – not surface-level, aesthetic inspiration. */_
+In essence, Pattern Tap was focused more on design principles – methods, approaches… – and less on surface-level, aesthetic inspiration.

 ### The Father of Pattern Languages